iCliniq Logo

 Welcome to icliniq.com.

-Angina pectoris occurs on exertion when the heart rate increases and pain is relieved on rest.
+Angina pectoris occurs on exertion when the heart rate increases, and pain is relieved on rest.
 If you do not have chest pain on exertion, you do not have angina in most cases.
-In some rare cases, episodic angina can occur on rest especially in cold weather when arteries of the heart narrow due to spasms.
-But such pain is rare in male, and sometimes occur in young females.
+In some rare cases, episodic angina can occur during rest, especially in cold weather when the heart's arteries narrow due to spasms.
+However, such pain is rare in males and sometimes occurs in young females.
 Please tell me whether you have such pain regularly or had it only once.
 Please share your ECG (electrocardiogram) and other reports so that I may guide you accordingly.
 Also, read my articles in the articles section to know more.
-Thank you.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!